bounswe/2021SpringGroup9/postory/backend/README.md

 # HOW TO DEPLOY

-First, you should login to docker repository.
+First, clone our github repository.
+You should be on /postory/backend path.
+You should login to docker repository.
 It will ask username and password.
 Username is also repository name.
 Login command:

 ```
 docker login